Balanitis Treatment

 What is Balanitis?

-Balanitis, or as it’s sometimes called zoon’s balanitis, is one of the penile inflammatory skin disorders that happens when the head of the penis becomes swollen, red, and uncomfortable to the point of pain.
+Zoon’s balanitis, or plasma cell balanitis, is one of the penile inflammatory skin disorders that happens when the head of the penis becomes swollen, red, and uncomfortable to the point of pain.

 Circinate balanitis is a form of reactive arthritis that causes white skin or scaly skin on the penis.